Skip to main content

 Ready to get cracking?
 Let’s go …

-Our goal is to create a csv file with the right headers, in the right order and with the right information:
+Our goal is to create a csv file with the right headers, in the right order and with the right information.
+First, you should familiarise yourself with this guide: Importing lots of people quickly with a CSV file – it’s non-negotiable, so you have to get it right!

 Open Report Builder and create a new report called “Export active people in Universal Import format” and press Create Report: